 South Vietnam’s terrain, heavy vegetation, and swarming insects diminished a foot soldier’s strength and cognitive functions, which increased his reaction time and made him more vulnerable to ambush.

-Before extensive U.S. defoliation operations began in the mid-1960’s, trees and brush covered 80 percent of Vietnam.
+Before extensive U.S. defoliation operations began in the mid-1960s, trees and brush covered 80 percent of Vietnam.
 High-stand trees or jungle made-up 49 percent of that vegetation.
 In the Central Highlands, the jungle impeded cross-country movement, especially if U.S. troops had to cut their own trail.
 In mid-1965, a Marine foot patrol through the Tuy Loan Valley took four hours to cover three miles.
-The jungle, the heat, and the constant threat of ambush slowed the patrol to a snail’s pace.
+The jungle, the heat, and the constant threat of ambush frequently slowed American foot patrols to a snail’s pace.

-G.I.’s became disoriented in the midst of the jungle.
-The wall of green on all sides reduced visibility so much that U.S. troops could not always locate and identify landmarks or verify their position on a map.
+U.S. troops often became disoriented in the midst of the jungle.
+The wall of green on all sides reduced visibility so much that American GIs could not always locate and identify landmarks or verify their position on a map.
 A unit that became lost had a greater chance of falling victim to a Vietcong attack or being accidentally hit by U.S. artillery and air strikes.

 On moonless nights, an absolute darkness descended upon the jungle.
 All shape, shadow, and hint of light disappeared beneath a black veil.
 Only the unnerving, primordial sounds of the forest let a man know he hadn’t sunk into an abyss.
 S.L.A.
 Marshall recalled a night in the jungle.
 “At the position on top of the mountain fog settled in several hours before midnight.
 Combined with the steady drizzle, it cut visibility to a few feet, though that made little difference.
 The tangled growth all about them was so dense that each man could feel of the company presence only the two or three soldiers lying closest to him.”

-U.S. helicopter pilots had a hard time safely landing their damaged choppers in contiguous stands of timber.
-The crew of a crippled chopper crashing down into the jungle had little chance of survival.
-A doomed helicopter first slammed into the treetops and then tumbled toward earth, violently slashing a jagged pathway through branches and vines.
-If a crew didn’t die on impact in the upper canopy, they perished as the helicopter broke apart whirling through the forest on its way to the ground.
+American helicopter pilots had a hard time safely landing their damaged choppers in contiguous stands of timber.
+The odds of surviving a helicopter crash in thick jungle were low.
+Doomed choppers first slammed into the treetops and then tumbled toward the earth, their whirling blades violently slashing a jagged path through branches and vines.
+If a crew didn’t die on impact in the upper canopy, they perished as the helicopter broke apart on its way to the ground.
 Pilot Tom A. Johnson considered helicopter operations over thick jungle to be particularly dangerous.
 Flying near Khe Sanh, he observed, “The land below us is strange.
 None of us has ever flown in this territory, so each mile is a new adventure.
 Mountains bolt out of small lush green valleys.
 I have yet to see a single flat or jungle-free space since we took off.
 Engine failure here means serious trouble.
 Helicopters and their crews have disappeared into jungle like this and never been seen again.”

 The jungle negated U.S. firepower too.
 The tallest jungle trees grew to a height of 200 feet or more.
 These giants loomed over the forest floor, their branches and leaves casting long shadows across the ground.
 Big trees, including hopea odorata and tetrameles nudiflora, provided a natural umbrella to the Vietcong under their protective cover.
 Time and again, U.S. iron bombs, artillery shells, rockets, cluster bombs, and mortar rounds detonated in the jungle’s upper canopy.
 Branches and tree trunks at lower levels absorbed flying shrapnel and deflected the concussive force of the blasts.
 S.L.A.
 Marshall became highly critical of the use of artillery in thick jungle, he wrote, “A 105-mm. howitzer, firing at a jungle mass, is somewhat deadlier than a pea-shooter, though not much.”